rchavarria/blog-post-incubator/unpublished-book-notes/practical-vim-by-drew-neil.markdown

 por ejemplo para cambiar parentesis a corchetes
 The trick here is to use the % command before making any changes.
 When we use the % command, Vim automatically sets a mark for the location from which we jumped.
 We can snap back to it by pressing ✎✎.
+Vim ships with a plugin called matchit, which enhances the functionality of the % command.
 When this plugin is enabled, the % command can jump between matching pairs of keywords.
 For example, in an HTML file, the % command would jump between opening and closing tags.
-In a Ruby file, it would jump between class/end, def/end, and if/end pairs.
-Vim ships with a plugin called matchit, which enhances the functionality of the % command.
-When this plugin is enabled, the % command can jump between matching pairs of keywords.
 In a Ruby file, it would jump between class/end, def/end, and if/end pairs.

 ## Chapter 9 Navigate Between Files with Jumps